eviedense/CI.SI/WRITING/PART 4 - VINDICATION (REVISED).md

 *Down below, Cisila tries to talk to Talin, but we see that she's rather closed off, as opposed to when she's with Stephanie.
 Cisila relents, gets up, and heads over to Kasey.
 The two chat about what Kasey was up to in Japan, and Kasey is apprehensive to explain.
 When she learns what happened in Chicago, she's disappointed in Cisila, but pushes forward nonetheless, knowing that despite Cisila's own apprehension, the case has progressed smoothly, with the help of Stephanie, Talin, and Han Daehyun, whom we haven't seen for a majority of the chapters.
 She's also glad to know that the Haze inhaler was destroyed during the encounter with the cult.*

 # 15
-# Two Days To Relax, At Least For a Moment
+# Last Ditch Effort
 ### CHICAGO, ILLINOIS, U.S.A
 ### 1:45PM
 ### NOVEMBER 8TH, 2035
-#### STEPHANIE LAYTON, 23 & CISILA J. SIVETA, 26
+#### CISILA J. SIVETA, 26

-*A chapter focused on showing a brief break in the main story, where we see a vaguely normal set of days from Stephanie and Cisila's perspectives.
-Hopefully, this will be valuable worldbuilding to show how Chicago has changed since PALMER-EDEN's fall, because we've been too busy on the investigation to pay attention to the streets of Chicago.*
+*Cisila, Lyla and Kasey kick down the doors of Equinox Medical in order to stop the imminent announcement of LHD-0404 as a medical miracle.
+A big action set piece involving the three breaking through the defenses that the Medical company has: far more than it needs.
+When they get into the meeting room where it's about to happen, they are only met by Maria.
+She is revealed to be the mastermind and driving force behind LHD-0404.
+Cue The Way of Life from YAKUZA 6 for a surprise fight against Maria Layton, where Cisila demands to know why.
+Maria refuses to explain.
+Cisila is barely able to fight back against Maria, and after a lot of traded blows, Cisila, Lyla and Kasey are forced to run, and their only way out is through the windows.
+They have to fall several stories.
+Cisila holds onto Lyla and Kasey and the three crash through the windows, plummeting towards the ground.
+Cisila barely saves everybody from the fall with a combination of her grapple, EXO, and Construct.*

 # 16
+# La Lune des Dragons
+### CHICAGO, ILLINOIS, U.S.A
+### 4:31PM
+### NOVEMBER 9TH, 2035
+#### STEPHANIE LAYTON, 23

+*Stephanie and Talin head back to La Lune Brillante to find Han Daehyun, but are only met with the Dragons, who stop them from entering.
+They force their way through, and only find that Han has apparently fled the country due to the Dragons.
+The entire club is falling apart because of this, somehow...was Han hiding something?
+They don't have time to think about it, as a massive group of the Dragons gang up on them as they stand in the middle of the dance floor.
+Cue Defiant Charm from LIKE A DRAGON 8 for Stephanie and Talin's big fight.
+Stephanie is more combat focused, while Talin is technical, making use of her surroundings.*

+# 17
 # The Die Has Been Cast
 ### CHICAGO, ILLINOIS, U.S.A
 ### 9:31PM
-### NOVEMBER 10TH, 2035
+### NOVEMBER 11TH, 2035
 #### STEPHANIE LAYTON, 23 & CISILA J. SIVETA, 26

 *The group get back together at the Lighthouse at an odd time, and discuss what they've found throughout their separate investigations.
 This is a chapter to lay out the foundation of the mystery of LHD-0404, putting it together clearly.
 The cult, who Lyla informs the group seems to be using Haze.
 Carbine, who is using Haze for its new bioweapon systems.
 And Equinox Medical, who made Haze, or LHD-0404.
 The murderer, or the Crow, who seems to have been hired by the project leader of LHD-0404 to kill any and all people against the project.
-Who or why this is happening remains unknown, and the group begin to brainstorm who the project leader is, but they get nowhere.
-Instead of trying to figure it out on their own, Stephanie calls Maria, but when she picks up, Stephanie is met by the Crow instead.
-They state that they have Maria.
-They then tell Stephanie to go outside...Talin is watching Stephanie, nervously.*

-# 17
-# I Believe In You
-### CHICAGO, ILLINOIS, U.S.A
-### 10:02PM
-### NOVEMBER 9TH, 2035
-#### STEPHANIE LAYTON, 23 & CISILA J. SIVETA, 26
+Who or why this is happening remains unknown, but Cisila, Lyla and Kasey learned who was behind it.
+It was Maria.* \
+*But Stephanie suddenly gets a mysterious call...and it's from the Crow.
+It states it has Maria.
+That Cisila is lying.
+To come outside, and it will give Stephanie Maria.
+Stephanie's brow furrows, she looks at Cisila, and walks outside.*

 *Stephanie and the group step outside, only for the Crow to emerge from the darkness around the Lighthouse, and pulls out a gun.
 They shoot Cisila, Lyla and Kasey before anybody can do anything.
 Putting the gun away and staring at Stephanie and Talin, the Crow backs away and enters a car, driving away.
 When Stephanie wonders out loud how they were found...Talin quietly says "It was me.
 I'm sorry."* \
 *Stephanie turns to Talin, shocked.
-Talin, regretfully, pulls out her own pistol, and points it at Stephanie.
+Talin, surprisingly emotionless, pulls out her own pistol, and points it at Stephanie.
 "They told me I'd have to kill you, them, and then myself."
 But before Talin can do anything, Cisila wrenches the gun out of Talin's hands and throws it into the ocean.
-Talin punches Cisila in the face with surprising strength, before turning towards Stephanie.
+Talin punches Cisila in the face with surprising strength, before turning towards Stephanie, something seeming to have changed about her.
 Cue I BELIEVE IN YOU from YAKUZA 5 for an unexpected fight against Talin.
 When the fight ends, Talin collapses, and tells Stephanie one thing.*

 *"It's Maria..."
 She mumbles, despondent.
 "You need to snap her out of it."* \
 *And then, with that, Stephanie pulls out her phone only to see a news notification.
 "LHD-0404 'HAZE' PROJECT TO BE ANNOUNCED TODAY"* \